Linthorpe Community Primary School – SEND – School Offer

 - Targets will be set according to your child’s needs.
 These will be monitored by the class teacher and SENDCO and discussed with you at termly in-school planning and review meetings.

 - A home/school contact book may be used to support communication with you, if it is agreed that this would be useful for you and your child.

 What support will there be for the child’s well-being?

 - The school offers a wide variety of pastoral support through our Care Team, Family Support Workers Mrs S. Wood and Mrs V. McManus and Mrs S. Dale, Emotional Wellbeing Practitioner.
 Referrals can also be made into the Bungalow Project which has access to a range of services such as: domestic violence counselling, play therapy and links with the Child and Adolescence Mental Health Service (CAMHS.)

 - The school has a clear policy for medicines and has trained staff who administer first aid.
 Medicines are stored carefully and pupils needing medicines such as insulin or inhalers are given privacy to administer their own medicines.
 Other medicines can be administered by staff providing the necessary consent form has been completed by parents/carers.

 - Health plans are devised in conjunction with the School Nurse.
 Staff receive regular training in the use of epi-pens and basic paediatric first aid.

 - All educational visits have a first aider accompanying the visit.

 - All staff at the school attend safeguarding training annually.
-The Designated Safeguarding Lead is Mrs K. McDonough and Deputy Designated Safeguarding Lead Mrs S. Lymer.
+The Designated Safeguarding Lead is Mrs K. McDonough and Deputy Designated Safeguarding Lead Mrs G. Mitchell.
 They lead on and coordinate any provision for children for whom there is a safeguarding risk.

 All staff recognise that children with SEND may be more vulnerable to safeguarding risks because of difficulties they might have with behaviour or communication.